cyfrost/install-gnome-extensions/README.md

 Similarly, Just write down all the IDs of the extensions you want to install.

-Now open the script downloaded in step 1 using a text editor and paste those ids in the `extension_IDs_to_install` array (each ID separated with space).
+Now open the script downloaded in step 1 using a text editor and enter the previously noted IDs in the `extension_IDs_to_install` array (each ID separated with space).
 Save it and close.

 #### 3. Run the script